 Sometimes, I use Google Keep along with Google Calendar if something came to my mind.
 A calendar should always be on your list of apps to get things done.

 Google Calendar is available on the web, Android, and iOS.

-ClickUp, a free productivity app, is a combination of everything I mentioned above: Trello, Taskade, and Google Calendar.
+ClickUp is also a free GTD app that is a combination of everything I mentioned above: Trello, Taskade, and Google Calendar.

 One app to replace them all.

 I stumbled upon ClickUp just recently, thanks to Facebook Ads, and I love it as soon as I tried it!

 ClickUp has multiple templates available depending on your needs.
 I use the free version only, and, surprisingly, it suits my needs.
 I recommend this GTD app, and the free version has unlimited tasks, you can set up dependencies, 50+ native integrations, time tracking, Zapier, and many more.

 It could look a bit overwhelming at the start.
 But, ClickUp provided multiple tutorials, demos, and guides to walk you through the app.